theochem/chemtools/doc/usr_doc_installation.rst

 * **Mac OS**

-  You can install LFS with MacPort
+  You can install LFS with MacPorts

   .. code-block:: bash